jordancolburn/colburncottage/_posts/2018-10-01-your-filename.md

 ![Table-7.jpg]({{site.baseurl}}/_posts/Table-7.jpg)
 ![Table-4.jpg]({{site.baseurl}}/_posts/Table-4.jpg)

 This is usually where I start in any decorating design challenge.
-I find one thing that inspires me and decorate "around" it.
+I find one thing that inspires me and decorate around it.
 I've always been obsessed with magnolia leaves and since we don't have a tree in our yard, my sweet friend let me come over and take some of hers.
 The magnolia leaves are just placed on the table, they're not strung together into a garland.

 ![Table-6.jpg]({{site.baseurl}}/_posts/Table-6.jpg)